microsoft/typechat.net/README.md

 var model = new LanguageModel(config);
 ```

-### Using an Semantick Kernel directly
+### Using Semantic Kernel directly
-You can also initialize LanguageModel using a existing Microsoft Semantic IKernel you created using a KernelBuilder.
+You can also initialize LanguageModel using an IKernel object you created using a KernelBuilder.
 ```
 const string modelName = "gpt-35-turbo";
 new LanguageModel(_kernel.GetService<IChatCompletion>(modelName), modelName);